bitsii/beBase/README.md

-First - quick Getting Started for Development! (more about Brace below...)
+Quick Getting Started for Development! (more about Brace below...)

 First, install git for your platform (if not already done)